How ET (Energy Transfer) Makes Money in 2025: A Deep-Dive With Income Statement

 Quick ET Overview

-ET Income Statement Overview operates a vast network of pipelines and storage facilities, transporting and storing natural gas, crude oil, and refined products.
+ET Income Statement Overview operates a vast network of pipelines and storage facilities, transporting and storing natural gas, crude oil, and refined products across North America.
 Revenue comes primarily from long-term transportation contracts, storage fees, and related midstream services.
-The company’s business is structured around fee-based segments, minimizing commodity price risk and focusing on stable cash flows.
+The company’s business is structured around fee-based segments that provide stable, recurring cash flows, with additional exposure to commodity price movements in certain operations.

 Revenue Breakdown